nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

   Also, duplicate items may confused the user, even though in some specific scenario, duplicate item may be useful to the user.

+ Reasons for choosing Alternative 1 over alternative 2: By allowing user to just add the item without price, we can increase the flexibility.
+For instance, the user wants to buy milk but not sure how much does the milk cost and not sure how many milk they want to buy.
+So they can just add it into the list, and edit the price and quantity later when they knew the price and have decided the quantity.

 &nbsp;
 <b><a href="#developer-guide">&#129053; back to top</a></b>